James4Ever0/nelean/readme.md

 nnoremap L :Neoformat<Cr>
 ```

+Nelean requires your hy to be modified.
+Install modified hy from [here](https://github.com/James4Ever0/hy)

-Nelean has no dependencies, so you can also just copy `nelean.py` somewhere in your `PATH`.
+You can copy `nelean.py` somewhere in your `PATH`, as long as you have dependencies resolved.

 Additional options are availabile via the command line help.